What Does Ayurveda Say About the Benefits of Dashamoola for Healthy Inflammatory Response?

 Besides this, the deep-penetrating action of its herbs is highly beneficial.
 Their active ingredients support the breakdown and removal of ama (metabolic toxins).
 It is equally beneficial for healthy joint support and mobility, with its rejuvenating effects on the joint tissues.3 It also enriches the spine and nervous system and helps to maintain calm nerves.

 Other health benefits of Dashamoola are good for lung health.
 They support the healthy elimination of occasional mucus, trapped inside the lung tissues.
 It also helps regulate normal levels of phlegm inside the chest.
 This helps promote clear breathing.

 Moreover, this ayurvedic supplement helps maintain a healthy urinary system.
 It does this by stimulating normal urine formation and encouraging the removal of toxins.
 Additionally, it supports the healthy elimination of occasional excess fluid in the tissues.
 This helps maintain normal water mass and healthy body shape.

-Athreya enhances the benefits of Dashamoola by producing it in different forms, such as the Dashamoola powder.
+Athreya enhances the benefits of Dashamoola by producing it in different forms, such as the Dashamoola Whole Cut Tea.
 It also combines it with other ayurvedic herbs to create a spicy and sticky Lehyam.